Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Results

 Model 3 in Table \ref{t2_2} restricts the analysis to CAs in the Plus treatment and regresses information provision on whether an intervention in Chooser 4's decision between Options 1 and 2 actually occurred.
 Although only 28 out of 290 CAs in the Plus treatment intervened, the difference in information provision between interveners and non-interveners is highly statistically and economically significant.

 \begin{result} CAs that actually intervene are much less likely to provide information to Chooser 4. \end{result}

 Model 8 in Table \ref{t2_5} in the Appendix shows that those who intervened for Chooser 4 are especially likely to have intervened for other Choosers, too (see the discussion in Section \ref{complementarities} in the Appendix).
 This hints at a hidden type of CA that is characterized by not providing information and intervening if possible.
 Out of the 54 CAs in Plus that did not provide information, 13 (24.1\%) intervened.
 Out of the 236 CAs in Plus that did provide information, 15 (6.4\%) intervened.\footnote{This difference is statistically different: two-sided test of equal proportions, $\chi^2 = 13.8$, $p < 0.001$.} Recalling Model 1 in Table \ref{t2_1}, these values are almost identical to rates of intervention for Choosers 1 and 2.

-The treatment thus helps us to uncover a minority of CAs that creates a lack of knowledge on the part of Choosers to intervene (Figure \ref{provplot}).
+The treatment thus helps us to uncover a minority of CAs that creates a lack of knowledge on the side of Choosers to intervene (Figure \ref{provplot}).
 This group of CAs makes up $(1-\left[0.803+0.011\right])\cdot(0.241-0.064) \approx 3.3\%$ of the sample.
-This type of CA is not revealed by the baseline \citep{bartling2023free}.
+While small, this proportion is highly statistically significant.\footnote{Bootstrapping with 250,000 replicates, we find a 99\% confidence interval of $[0.005, 0.0666]$, $p < 0.002$.} This type of CA is not revealed by the baseline.